rishavb123/ConwaysGameOfLife/README.md

 - tkinter
 - PyYaml

 Run with `python main.py`.
 Run `python main.py -h` to see the runtime configurations that can be used through command line arguments or a yml or json file in the run_config folder to specify runtime parameters.
+Once a runtime configuration is create, it can be used using `python main.py -c FILE_NAME`.

 Within the pygame window use these controls: